lareaulab/codon_constraints/README.md

 Then run `model/evaluate.py` to load and evaluate both models on _S. cerevisiae_.
 Next, call `model/combine_results.py` in order to create `data/results/model_results.csv`.

 ### Replicating pooled competition analysis
-In our paper, we describe a library .....
+A library of synonymous yeast variants was grown together in a pooled competition for 81 generations, with two editing replicates (AB and CD) and two experimental replicates per editing replidate (A, B, C, and D).
+The library was sequenced at the start (T0) and end (T5) of the competition.
+Raw sequencing data is obtainable from ___.
+Raw sequencing data was processed using `pooled_competition/process_illumina.py`.
+The raw read counts per variant per sample are stored in `data/pooled_comp/counts_db.csv`.
+DESeq2 was used to call significantly advantageous or deleterious variants.
+This step can be replicated via `pooled_competition/run_deseq2.py`, an requires DESeq2 and R to be installed.
+The final results file ('data/results/pooled_comp_results.csv`) is created using `pooled_competition/combine_results.py`.

 ## Training the model
 Trained model weights are saved in `data/models`.
-In order to replicate the model training process, first generate an HDF5 file containing ESM2 representations of all genes in the training dataset using `model\process_data.py`.
+In order to replicate the model training process, first generate an HDF5 file containing ESM2 representations of all genes in the training dataset using `model/process_data.py`.
-Model training can be replicated via `model\train_model.py`.
+Model training can be replicated via `model/train_model.py`.
 Model settings and parameters can be changed within the file.

+## Additional data
+Plasmids and oligo sequences can be found under `data/plasmids_and_oligos`.
+OD measurements from the pooled competition can be found under `data/pooled_comp/pooled_comp_od.csv`.